argodev/studies/nt_survey/NT_Class_14_Manuscript.md

 John’s introduction to the letter?
-Look at 1:3: _"what we have seen and heard we also declare to you, so that you may also have fellowship with us; and indeed our fellowship is with the Father and with his Son Jesus Christ._" Here’s an eyewitness of Jesus, proclaiming the message of Jesus, so that believers would know that fellowship with God and others is centered on a right understanding of Jesus.
+Look at 1:3: _"what we have seen and heard we also declare to you, so that you may also have fellowship with us; and indeed our fellowship is with the Father and with his Son Jesus Christ."_ Here’s an eyewitness of Jesus, proclaiming the message of Jesus, so that believers would know that fellowship with God and others is centered on a right understanding of Jesus.